Negotiating the Best Hot Shot Rates Per Mile

 of daily loads and one million power units.

-How are hot shot rates calculated?
+How are hot shot trucking prices calculated?

 Hot shot truckers are often quoted a flat rate for delivery.
-To determine the rate per mile, divide the flat rate by the number of miles the trip will take.
+To determine the rate per mile, divide the flat rate by the miles the trip will take.
+In general, they pay well since they are last-minute, time-sensitive loads.
+However, the specific hot shot rate you get will depend on your equipment, the size and type of load, and your geographic area.

 How much do hot shot loads pay per mile?